dellasyakilla/dellasyakilla/README.md

 - 👀 I’m interested in AI
 - 🌱 I’m currently learning about Python
 - 💞️ I’m looking to collaborate on Micro, Macro, Masive in Infinite Learning
-- 📫 How to reach me on Instagram : dellasyakillaaa
+- 📫 How to reach me, on Instagram : dellasyakillaaa
-- ⚡ Fun fact: i like an ice cream adn chocholate
+- ⚡ Fun fact: i like an ice cream and chocholate
 - My Hobby : Explore Bandung

-  # This Me
-  # Let's learn together
+  # This Me, Let's learn together